 The big data advantage

-Big data is a powerful resource, and data science and predictive analytics provide the keys to unlock actionable insights that can drive measurable ROI in your marketing efforts.
+Data is a powerful resource, and data science and AI predictive analytics provide the keys to unlock actionable insights that can drive measurable ROI in your marketing efforts.
 It’s a competitive advantage that CMOs can’t afford to be without.
-Today’s CMO can create a valuable bridge between marketing and IT if they develop the right skills and knowledge to provide effective input into technology decisions.
+Today’s CMO can create a valuable bridge between marketing and IT if they develop the right CI relationships.
+Both groups can benefit from skills and knowledge to provide effective input into technology decisions.
 Their deep understanding of the buyer journey can help teams assess the technology needs for critical stages in the customer lifecycle.